 This is one of the most recent upcoming ways to get connected to clinical trials.
 Online clinical research management platforms like Credevo, can help you get access to new clinical trial opportunities in a much faster manner.
 What’s really interesting here is that minimal efforts from you can produce much greater results.

 Once, you’ve set up your profile on Credevo, you can get connected to clinical trials in one of the two ways

-Yes, there is a free option, where you don’t have to pay anything.
+Yes, there is a free option, where you don’t have to pay for anything.
 There are new clinical trials posted on this platform regularly and when you find an interesting one, you can simply express your interest in working on it.
-For this, just submit a tentative recruitment rate that you expect, based on limited information provided.
-Don’t worry, you’ll be able to provide a more accurate figure later, once trial manager shares trial details with you.
+For this, just submit a tentative recruitment rate that you expect, based on the limited information provided.
+Don’t worry, you’ll be able to provide a more accurate figure later, once the trial manager shares trial details with you.
 This would, of course, depend on how much they find your profile and response relevant and interesting.

-Here are the benefits with premium plans.
+Here are the benefits of premium plans.

 - You can directly promote your profile and suitability for any clinical trial with a premium plan.
 When you do this, the trial manager tends to get more and complete information about you, which increases your chances of participation in detailed feasibility.

 - With the complimentary Premium Connect program, your profile is shared with trial managers in the global network, who may contact you on this platform for their clinical trial requirements.
-This way, your access to clinical trials globally increases many folds and the time to get clinical trial feasibility request is shortened significantly.
+This way, your access to clinical trials globally increases many folds and the time to get clinical trial feasibility requests is shortened significantly.

-- Besides this, several programs like online sessions, interactions with interested trial managers and other customized programs boost your connectivity and reputation as a potential investigator strongly.
+- Besides this, several programs like online sessions, interactions with interested trial managers, and other customized programs boost your connectivity and reputation as a potential investigator strongly.